 - By caching data or compressing incoming information, you can conserve bandwidth.

 How Does A Proxy Server Work?

-A proxy server serves as a middleman between a computer and the internet since it has its own IP address.
-Your computer is aware of this address, and it is forwarded to the proxy when you submit an online request.
+A proxy server is a middleman between a computer and the Internet since it has its IP address.
+Your computer knows this address, which is forwarded to the proxy when you submit an online request.
 The proxy then receives the web server’s answer and passes the page’s contents to your computer’s browser, such as Chrome, Safari, Firefox, or Microsoft Edge.

 The definition of the term “proxy,” according to a dictionary, is “a substitute who stands in for or represents another.”
 In the realm of the Internet, a proxy is an IP address you may use while browsing the web while simultaneously hiding your current IP address.